quartz55/mopidy/ESOF-DOCS/Software Verification and Validation.md

 - **Dynamic techniques**: execute the system and observe its behavior (software testing and simulation).

-In Mopidy the software is constantly and consistently validated through the use of tools such as [Travis CI](https://travis-ci.org) and [Tox](https://tox.readthedocs.org/en/latest/) with [pytest](http://pytest.org/latest/) as a backend for testing the python code.
+In Mopidy the software is constantly and consistently validated through the use of tools such as [Travis CI](https://travis-ci.org/mopidy/mopidy) which runs the test suite automatically when code is pushed to the repository as well as [coveralls.io](https://coveralls.io/github/mopidy/mopidy) which checks code coverage for every successful build.

-Tests for documentation and code style (flake8) are also included in the testing suite.
+The test suit uses [Tox](https://tox.readthedocs.org/en/latest/) with [pytest](http://pytest.org/latest/) as a backend for testing the python code, [Sphinx](http://sphinx-doc.org/) for documentation and finally [flake8](https://pypi.python.org/pypi/flake8) for code style.

-It is also very strict regarding new code contributed to the project as it requires tests for said code/features to be included with the contribution in order to be accepted upstream.
+Contributions to the project are also very strict as it is required to include tests for said code/features in order to be accepted upstream.

 On the other hand verification is not as important, seeing as there isn't really a formal specification or requirements document.
 Most of the functionality available came from user or developer requests.